rossrobino/domco/docs/src/docs/learn/index.md

 The [`public` directory](https://vitejs.dev/guide/assets.html#the-public-directory) is for housing static assets that you do not want modified in your final build, these will be copied into the output directory as they are.
 To reference these files just use `/file`.
 For example, to reference `public/image.png`, write `/image.png`.

+> **domco** has configured `public` to exist outside of `src`, this can be changed to wherever you prefer in your `vite.config`.

 ## lib

-`src/lib` has been configured with the `$lib` alias for convenience.
+`src/lib/` has been configured with the `$lib/` alias for convenience.
 This is a good place to house shared code that will be imported in other places in your project.

 ## Building for Production